Swasth-Apps/swasth.co/src/pages/blog/assertiveness.md

 If you are still confused if you should take this program them let's have a look at the structure of the program that we offer.

+ This program will help you deal with various aspects of assertiveness as you move through each session.

+The sessions that make up the program are:

+Session 1: Understanding assertiveness and recognizing assertive behavior

+Session 2: Prepare to assert yourself

+Session 3: Adopting assertive thinking and behavior

+Session 4: Refusing and Requesting

+Session 5:  Dealing assertively with criticism

+Session 6: Learn to deal with disappointments assertively

+Session 7: Give and receive compliments assertively

+Session 8: Adopting new ways of living

+ All these sessions help you combat your fear and insecurities, and lead your way through the program until you stay at RESILIENS.
+These program are supposed to be completed within 7 days and then you will move to the next session by default or may also also change the session the URL we provide par your choice.
+The app notifies you of the session you have left undone.
+Not only that, we have a community of experts who can guide you through your journey.
+Also, we are 24/7 available to look after your needs and guide you whenever you feel low.

+DO NOT JUST THINK, TAKE A STEP AHEAD AND JOIN US!

 <!--EndFragment-->